khakhalin/notes/00_to_read_math.md

 https://arxiv.org/pdf/1711.00436.pdf
 Summary by Connor Shorten.
 Sep 12 2019. https://towardsdatascience.com/hierarchical-neural-architecture-search-aae6bbdc3624
+DeepMind.
 How to optimize network architectures if training each model is so ridiculously expensive?
 By defining blocks, and then using them recursively to create larger networks… Not sure how it helps, but apparently it helps a lot?
-Read.

 Elsken, T., Metzen, J. H., & Hutter, F. (2018).
 Neural architecture search: A survey. arXiv preprint arXiv:1808.05377. http://www.jmlr.org/papers/volume20/18-598/18-598.pdf

 # Self-supervised learning

 Jing, L., & Tian, Y. (2019).
 [Self-supervised visual feature learning with deep neural networks: A survey](https://arxiv.org/pdf/1902.06162.pdf). arXiv preprint arXiv:1902.06162.

 Kolesnikov, A., Zhai, X., & Beyer, L. (2019).
 [Revisiting self-supervised visual representation learning](http://openaccess.thecvf.com/content_CVPR_2019/papers/Kolesnikov_Revisiting_Self-Supervised_Visual_Representation_Learning_CVPR_2019_paper.pdf). arXiv preprint arXiv:1901.09005.
+Google.

 Chollet, F. (2019).
 The Measure of Intelligence. arXiv preprint arXiv:1911.01547. https://arxiv.org/abs/1911.01547
-Endorsed by many great  people.
-Essentially, on how transfer and generalized intelligence may look, and how they may be tested.
+Google.
+On how transfer and generalized intelligence may look, and how they may be tested.
 That's why I'm placing it in "Self-supervised learning" section: it is not really about it, but it is something that goes beyond approximating a data set; something like "transfer par excellence!""
 There is now also a Keggle challenge developed after it: https://www.kaggle.com/c/abstraction-and-reasoning-challenge Nice set of examples: repeat the pattern, move one part relative to another, color according to a certain rule, fill the gaps, etc. Like a set of nice IQ tests on a grid.
 A human (me) has no problem with some, and can figure others after 30-60s of concentration.
 But it's quite obvious that modern types of AI would have enormous problems with it.